abhishekpratapsinghbeter/Noble-Saint-Website/README.md

 4. Run the project:

     ```bash
-    npm start
+    npm run dev
     ```

-Visit `http://localhost:3000` in your browser to see the website in action!
+Visit `http://localhost:5173` in your browser to see the website in action!

 ---